stevenfvalladares/script-to-boot-usb-windows/README.md

 Running bootiso to prepare the Windows USB drive
 ------------------------------------------------

-Step 1: once we have finished, we are ready to create the Windows bootable USB, for this we must use the following syntax:
+**Step 1**: once we have finished, we are ready to create the Windows bootable USB, for this we must use the following syntax:

 ```
 # go to the root directory or home/user/